-B-

 type cylinder or lock

-cylinder or lock whose combination only allows for two
+- n. one whose combination only allows for two bitting possibilities in

 -